Dekr0/Winter2022Md/IntroductionToSoftwareEngineering/01-notes.md

 ### CRC Cards
 ---
 - Role play to checkout whether the design make sense and sound
+- Ask questions
+- Get into the details rather than high level / general view
+  - Include details that are seems obvious
+    - Might overlook and forget during the design and implementation
+  - Keep a good balance between abstract and detail
+- Think in future / further ahead
+- Revisit
+---
 ### Evaluation
 ---
 - is it necessary create a class to encapsulate a simple thing